Tokenization – a solution to the problem of the aging art market

 The first galleries are actually utilizing this trend, as the first physical building housing NFT art was opened in New York this March.
 Currently, it showcases 300 pieces of art coded in the blockchain.
 Other entities are following in these footsteps, experimenting with connecting virtual art with real life experiences.

 Why would I buy tokenized art, though?

 Although the rise of the NFT art market is described widely in the media, not everyone quite understands its perks.
 After all, the art that is auctioned off is available in digital format to everyone.
 So what is the point of buying it, if you can just simply download the gif or the video from a website?

 It is not a thoroughly investigated phenomenon yet in terms of psychology, but it can be compared to a situation when you decide to buy an original painting from the gallery rather than print out its digital version from the internet.
 The ownership of something original contributes to our well-being, but also our wealth.
-The tokenized piece of art is saved in the blockchain in the form of unique code.
-Its history of transactions, available to everyone, proves that you are the owner of a certain work and are eligible to sell it on further.
+The tokenized piece of art is saved in the blockchain in the form of a unique code.
+Its history of transactions, available to everyone, proves that you are the owner of a certain work and are eligible to sell it further.

 Art, above all, is an investment

 It could be treated as an investment of your wealth, as the art’s value is likely to increase over the years and you could resell it later for a greater value.
 It is also a way of supporting artists, as the commission from every resale will automatically benefit their bank accounts if the token is coded to do so.
 If the creators decide to fractionalize their art, it might end up functioning like popular patronage sites which make it possible to support famous people in exchange for certain benefits whilst providing the artists with a steady income.